NekoClaviS/CloudPhysician-Solution/README.md

 After this we sorted the bounding boxes based on the area.
 As all the vitals are shown in a big font size for easy readability by the nurses, the biggest bounding boxes correspond to numeric data.
 The label of the data is always mentioned on the top of the bounding box, maybe on the top right or top left.
 We search for the label above it such that the distance of that box lies in the range of 1.5 times the diagonal length of the numeric bounding box.
 As the image might be blurry, for every numeric bounding box, we tried including all the different synonyms of the same label.
 For example: HR might be read as pulse or PR amongst others.
 After finding the label, we map it to the numeric result received.

 This pipeline has a very good accuracy compared to other pipelines.
 However it takes a lot of time to perform this computation on CPU.
-In our case, it was taking around 2 minutes per image.
+In our case, it was taking around 2 minutes per image, which is higher compared to other pipelines.

 This pipeline will be attached in the final ZIP.